ONAP for Network Orchestration and Automation Training Course

 By the end of this training, participants will be able to:

-- Understand the architecture and core components of ONOS.
+- Grasp the architecture and core components of ONOS.

-- Set up a development environment for ONOS applications.
+- Configure a development environment tailored for ONOS applications.

-- Create, test, and deploy ONOS applications for managing SDN networks.
+- Develop, test, and deploy ONOS applications to manage SDN networks effectively.

 - Integrate ONOS applications with external systems and APIs.

-- Troubleshoot and optimize ONOS applications for performance and scalability.
+- Troubleshoot and optimize ONOS applications to ensure high performance and scalability.

 Developing Applications with OpenDaylight

-14 HoursThis instructor-led, live training in Taiwan (online or onsite) is aimed at intermediate-level SDN developers and software engineers who wish to learn how to build custom SDN applications using OpenDaylight APIs and YANG models to enhance network functionality and scalability.
+14 HoursThis instructor-led, live training in Taiwan (online or on-site) targets intermediate-level SDN developers and software engineers who want to learn how to build custom SDN applications using OpenDaylight APIs and YANG models to enhance network functionality and scalability.

 By the end of this training, participants will be able to: